dcmi/dc-srap/docs/srap-profile.md

 **bibo:presentedAt**

 `bibo:presentedAt` MAY be used to record information about the conference or meeting where the scholarly work was presented.
+The value can be the name of the event or an IRI identifying the event.
+Describing the event itself is outside the scope of SRAP.

 **dct:bibliographicCitation**